dask/distributed/docs/source/communications.rst

 Workers, the Scheduler, and Clients communicate by sending each other Python objects (such as :ref:`protocol` messages or user data).
-The communication layer handlers appropriate encoding and shipping of those Python objects between the distributed endpoints.
-The communication layer is able to select between different transport implementations, depending on user choise or (possibly) internal optimizations.
+The communication layer handles appropriate encoding and shipping of those Python objects between the distributed endpoints.
+The communication layer is able to select between different transport implementations, depending on user choice or (possibly) internal optimizations.

 The communication layer lives in the :mod:`distributed.comm` package.